Sapporo Kokusai Snowboarding

 In addition to flying into Sapporo from Tokyo, there is also a train tunnel connecting Hokkaido Island with the main Honshu Island.
 The train route from Tokyo northbound passes through Aomori, and the total trip takes between 9 to 11 hours.

-Overall, Sapporo Kokusai is the 9th most popular snowboard & freeride destination of all 22 snowboarding resorts in Japan.
+Overall, Sapporo Kokusai is the 8th most popular snowboard & freeride destination of all 21 snowboarding resorts in Japan.
+Several of the better snowboarding resorts are nearby Sapporo Kokusai including Kiroro Snow World and Sapporo Teine.